causality-software-engineering/cause-workshop-2025/docs/index.md

 Submissions must be in English and in PDF format.
 At the time of submission, all papers must conform to the FSE 2025 format and submission guidelines. **The workshop will employ a double-anonymous review process**.
 All submissions will be refereed by three members of the program committee.
 Accepted submissions will be published in FSE 2025 companion proceedings.
-At least one author of each accepted paper must register for, attend the workshop, and present the results.

 ## Important Dates: